diku-dk/futhark/docs/language-reference.rst

 Just as with size-polymorphic functions, when constructing an empty array, we must know the exact size of the (missing) elements.
-For example, in the following proram we are forcing the elements of ``a`` to be the same as the elements of ``b``, but the size of the elements of ``b`` are not known at the time ``a`` is constructed::
+For example, in the following program we are forcing the elements of ``a`` to be the same as the elements of ``b``, but the size of the elements of ``b`` are not known at the time ``a`` is constructed::